lmsqueezy/laravel/README.md

 ```

 > **Warning**
-> Mever commit your API keys to Git.
+> Never commit your API keys to Git.
 Also, always use a test key for development and never use a production key locally.

 ### Store URL